Skip to content

 1. Client SDK validates parameters and sends HTTP request to Durable Object

-2. Durable Object authenticates and routes to container runtime
+2. Durable Object authenticates and forwards HTTP request to container

 3. Container Runtime validates inputs, executes command, captures output